 It is also easy to understand why it is necessary to save money in advance for major purchases such as a piece of new living room furniture, a car, or even a new house!

 Unfortunately, it has become fashionable to finance a new venture on credit or to buy that next flashy iPhone immediately instead of saving for it.

 However, a bank won’t loan you money for a new house till you can pay for the downpayment.
 And to afford such a significant amount will require you to save up systematically.

 As we can conclude from all the reasons listed above, it is (quite reasonably) a wise decision to start saving and investing money as early as possible.
-Reserves grow more and more with the compound interest effect and the time factor is of utmost importance here.
+Savings grow more and more with the compound interest effect and the time factor is of utmost importance here.
 The sooner you start to save, the better it will be for you.